quii/testing-gorillas/README.md

 }
 ````

-The solution is very easy once you realise that `mux.NewRouter` just returns a http.Handler, which you can then "call" like a normal function; no magic required! (credit to [MistakenForYeti](https://www.reddit.com/user/MistakenForYeti) for pointing this out).
-So just create a function which creates your router and wires up your handlers.
+The solution is very easy once you realise that `mux.NewRouter` just returns a http.Handler, which you can then call with a `http.Request` and a `httptest.ResponseRecorder` (credit to [MistakenForYeti](https://www.reddit.com/user/MistakenForYeti) for pointing this out).

+So just create a function which creates your router and wires up your handlers:

 ````go
 func newHelloServer() http.Handler {